Turtlecrafter81/al-guides/Operation Siren Guide.md

 Do a %hp damage to all unit in the fleet and persist a turn.

 #### Corrosive Sea:
+Does %hp damage to all unit in the fleet.

+#### Frigid Sea:
+Decrease combat efficiency of the fleet (unclear on how much, best to avoid combat while affected by the debuff).
+Last up to 5 turns.

+### Other notable tile type:
+#### Maelstrom
+Hazier and redder in color than Fog and also seems to block movement through it entirely, can only be removed by destroying the corresponding Siren Control Tower.

 #### Colored blockers:
-Only in Puzzle maps, using the corresponding control tower will turn pebbles into movement blocking contructs and vice versa.
+Present in Puzzle maps, using the corresponding colored control tower will turn pebbles into movement blocking contructs and vice versa.

 ## Enemies and Special Zones explanation:

 #### Sirens
-Sirens move whenever you move three times, and unlike events they move 5 tiles at once instead of 2, so plan ahead if you want to avoid them with your fleets.
+Sirens move 5 tiles every 3 turns, plan ahead if you want to avoid them with your fleets.
 You can also just retreat when they caught up, not much reason to fight them if they are just blue reinforcement that drop no loot.

 #### Dangerous enemies (Mixed Recon/Main/Aviation Fleets)
 Basically boss fleets.
 Have specialized modules that buff/debuff stats/defense making them harder or easier to kill with/without the proper damage type.
-The list of possible module buffs are [here](
+The list of possible module buffs are [here](https://azurlane.koumakan.jp/Operation_Siren#Additional_effects)

+#### Stronghold:
+There are 7 zones.
+You spawn with 2 controled zones and siren has 5 zones.
+There will always be an Invader Siren reinforcement that spawn after you clear 3 zones which will steal one of your zone after 3 turns.
+The final Stronghold Siren boss are strong, they are not as tanky but they hit very hard even before taking account of their module buffs.
+They are supposedly multi-staged boss but you can do it with just 2 fleets.
+You can always retreat out of strongholds to return to Port to heal.
+So stronghold isn't as hard, just takes a bit of time to clear.

-#### Stronghold Bosses and Abyssal Bosses
+#### Abyssal Zones:
-Big bad highly leveled Siren boss that has powerful accompanying modules that can seriously wreck fleets.
-They are also multi-staged boss fight so having multiple leveled fleets is nearly mandatory to beating them.
-Abyssal bosses reveal their weakness after a certain point.
+Currently only have 4 types of bosses: DD, CL, CA and BB.
+Abyssal bosses reveal their weakness after certain hp thresholds.
+They all have below average AA stat making them susceptible to CV damage.
+They also have an uncanny weakness to Airstrikes a lot of the time.
+They hit not as hard but they are twice as tanky compared to Stronghold bosses.
+The key to beating these Abyss bosses are to bring a well-equipped CV fleet.
+Also try to avoid any ship sinking because it will apply an debuff (red wrench on the hp bar) that disable skills to the ship that sunk which can only be removed with the Rest and Regroup in the Order Tab.
+Failing battle apply a "Low Resolve" debuff (triangle on the fleet on the map) that debuff all stats by 10% up to 3 times which can be removed by winning against the mobs hidden in the fog.
+To get to them look at the 2 side of the map, there will be ways to get to the lanes in the side and travel to the fog and fight them.
+Other fleets also removed their "Low Resolve" if any fleet wins a battle.

 ## Story Guide
 First time you enter an area for the story it costs no AP, it will cost AP after that.
 They also do not give EXP except the boss fight iirc.